Illegal drug trade in China: Trafficking groups

 Many of the individuals involved in the international trafficking of Southeast Asian heroin are ethnic Kokang, Yunnanese, Fujianese, Cantonese, or members of other ethnic Chinese minority groups that reside outside of China.
 These groups reside, and are actively involved in drug trafficking in regions such as Myanmar, Cambodia, Canada, Hong Kong, Taiwan, Thailand, and the United States.

-Reporting on the activities of drug trafficking organizations in China is sparse.
-However, Chinese officials report that drug traffickers are dividing their large shipments into smaller ones in order to minimize losses in case of seizure.
-Chinese officials also report that drug traffickers are increasingly using women, children, and poor, uneducated farmers to body-carry drugs from the Golden Triangle area to Guangdong and other provinces in China.

-In China many individuals and criminal organizations involved in drug trafficking are increasingly arming themselves with automatic weapons and grenades to protect their drug shipments from theft by rival organizations.
-Many firefights occur along the Myanmar–China border, where larger drug shipments are more prevalent.
-Traffickers also arm themselves to avoid being captured by the police, and some smugglers are better armed than the local police forces.
-Furthermore, many traffickers believe they have a better chance of surviving a firefight than the outcome of any legal proceedings.
-In China, sentencing for drug trafficking could include capital punishment.
+These criminal organizations involved in drug trafficking are increasingly arming themselves with automatic weapons and grenades to protect their drug shipments from theft by rival organizations.
+In China, sentencing for drug trafficking can include capital punishment.
 For example, the seizure of 50 grams or more of heroin or crystal methamphetamine could result in the use of the death penalty by the Government.

 Hui Muslim drug dealers are accused by Uyghur Muslims of pushing heroin on Uyghurs.
 Heroin has been vended by Hui dealers.
 There is a typecast image in the public eye of heroin being the province of Hui dealers.
 Hui have been involved in the Golden Triangle drug area.